-Students who score below a 19 on the English portion of the Enhanced ACT must take either CPT 0103 College Writing before taking ENG 1003 Composition I or must take ENG 0013 Composition I Support as a co-requisite course to ENG 1003 Composition I.
+Students who score below a 19 on the English portion of the Enhanced ACT or a High School cumulative GPA below 3.00 must take either CPT 0103 College Writing before taking ENG 1003 Composition I or must take ENG 0013 Composition I Support as a co-requisite course to ENG 1003 Composition I.

-See the table below for placement into the correct course.
+See the table below for placement in the correct course.